QChASM/AaronTools-docs/source/other_docs/libraries.rst

 AaronTools includes a library of ~45 substituents, which are fragments with one bond to a molecule (`e.g.` phenyl).
 These can be added to a structure or used to replace an existing substituent.
-This can be done with the :code:`substitute.py` command line script, or with the :py:func:`Geometry.substitute` method.
+This can be done with the :doc:`../cls/substitute` command line script, or with the :py:meth:`AaronTools.geometry.Geometry.substitute` method.
 Substituents can also be used as monodentate ligands for various ligand-related features in AaronTools.

-Substituents can be added to the library using the :code:`libaddSubstituent.py` command line script or SEQCROW's "Add to Personal Library" tool.
+Substituents can be added to the library using the :doc:`../cls/libaddSubstituent` command line script or SEQCROW's "Add to Personal Library" tool.

 It is worth noting that substituents can be fetched from RDKit or the CACTUS web API.
 With this, substituents can be used without added them to the library.
-For more information, look at :code:`substitute.py --help` or :py:func:`Substituent.from_string`.
+For more information, look at :doc:`../cls/substitute` or :py:meth:`AaronTools.substituent.Substituent.from_string`.

 Ligands
 -------

 Ligands can be used to replace another ligand on a structure.
-Swapping ligands can be done with the :code:`mapLigand.py` command line script, or with :py:func:`Geometry.map_ligand`.
+Swapping ligands can be done with the :doc:`../cls/mapLigand` command line script, or with :py:meth:`AaronTools.geometry.Geometry.map_ligand`.

 For example, we can take a relatively simple catalyst structure: